Does My Project Require a Permit?

 Decks And Patios

 A Zoning Permit is required for a new or expansion of a concrete slab, patio, or sidewalk.
 Replacement of a deck (keeping the existing size) requires a Building Permit.
 Expansion of a deck or construction of a new deck (whether attached to the main structure or ten feet away) requires a Building Permit and Zoning Permit.
+Additions that are in a historic district, floodplain or floodway, or create more than 1,000 square feet of new impervious surface area require supplemental permits.

 Demolition of buildings and/or accessory structures require a building permit.